SiteGround/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 7.4.1 - 2023-05-30 =
+= 7.5.0 - 2023-xx-xx =
-* Fix - Add Order Key Validation.
+* Fix - Make the gateway unavailable when using it in live mode without SSL.
-* Fix - Add sanitization and escaping some outputs.
+* Fix - Remove Stripe Link PRB when disabled from settings.
+* Fix - Fix JS (ES5) compatibility on older browsers for the shortcode checkout.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).